ghiscoding/Angular-Slickgrid/README.md

 npm install
 npm start
 ```

-### Angular Compatibility
-- version `1.x.x` for Angular 4 to 6
-   - Angular 6, is only supported through `rxjs-compat` as shown in this [post](https://github.com/ghiscoding/Angular-Slickgrid/issues/36#issuecomment-395710915).
-It's preferable to upgrade to Angular 7+ to avoid using the `rxjs-compat` package.
-- version `2.x.x` for Angular 7+
-  - since version `2.11.0`, you can also change your build `target` to `ES2015` for modern browser.

 #### How to load data with `HttpClient`?
 You might notice that all demos are coded with mocked dataset in each examples, that is mainly for demo purposes, but you might be wondering how to connect this with an `HttpClient`?
 Easy... just replace the mocked data, assigned to the `dataset` property, by your `HttpClient` call and that's it.
 The `dataset` property can be changed or refreshed at any time, which is why you can use local data and/or connect it to a `Promise` or an `Observable` with `HttpClient` (internally it's just a SETTER that refreshes the grid).
 See [Example 24](https://ghiscoding.github.io/Angular-Slickgrid/#/gridtabs) for a demo showing how to load a JSON file with `HttpClient`.